 The University of Leicester’s expertise in measuring in real-time the trace composition (VOC/OVOC) of complex mixtures of gases is being deployed through the Real-time Air Fingerprinting Technology (RAFT) demonstrator project in the region.
 RAFT innovates with industry to adopt technology and generate joint IP to better exploit commercial opportunities.
 RAFT helps companies from all sectors to develop new applications and products to follow in real-time the emissions of volatile organic compounds and gases such as automotive emissions, and breath analysis.

-ScioniX Ltd is a joint venture between the University of Leicester and Genacys Ltd (a subsidiary of Whyte Group Ltd).
-The company was established in 1999 to commercialise the industrial use of a novel class of solvent systems.
+ScioniX Ltd is a joint venture between the University of Leicester and Genacys Ltd. The company was established in 1999 to commercialise the industrial use of a novel class of solvent systems.

 East Midlands Centre of Excellence in Satellite Applications